TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 console.log(str.substring(-2, 6));
 ```

-This will give the same result as for 0.
+This will give the same result as when the start parameter is ZERO.

-> If the start or the end parameter is lower than ZERO, it will be treated as ZERO.
+> If the start or the end parameter is negative, it will be treated as ZERO.

 ### 1. Parameters